Randy Scruggs: Career

+Scruggs' career began in 1970 with the release of All the Way Home, a collaboration with his older brother Gary.
+He played the electric bass on John Hartford's 1971 album Aereo-Plain.

+In 1972, Scruggs released an album recorded with Gary, The Scruggs Brothers.
+Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "Significant that two musicians so close to the Flatt-picking roots—though it ought to be remembered that their father is an entertainer, not a mountaineer—have put together such a doleful-sounding country-rock band in the face of the good-time sippin'-that-wine stuff the more famous guys are selling."

 As a songwriter, Scruggs's credits include "We Danced Anyway", "Love Don't Care (Whose Heart It Breaks)", "Love Has No Right", "Don't Make It Easy for Me", "Chance of Lovin' You", and "Angel in Disguise".
+He also co-wrote a contemporary Christian music hit, "Sanctuary", with John W. Thompson.

 Scruggs worked with many artists, including Michael Card, The Talbot Brothers, Waylon Jennings, Earl Thomas Conley, George Strait and Emmylou Harris.

-His career began in 1970 with the release of All the Way Home, a collaboration with his older brother Gary.
+In 1994, Scruggs teamed with Earl Scruggs and Doc Watson to contribute the song "Keep on the Sunny Side" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
 Scruggs recorded his debut solo LP Crown of Jewels in 1998.
-He played the electric bass on John Hartford's 1971 album Aereo-Plain.

-In 1972, Scruggs released another album recorded with Gary: The Scruggs Brothers.
-Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "Significant that two musicians so close to the Flatt-picking roots—though it ought to be remembered that their father is an entertainer, not a mountaineer—have put together such a doleful-sounding country-rock band in the face of the good-time sippin'-that-wine stuff the more famous guys are selling."

-In 1994, Scruggs teamed with Earl Scruggs and Doc Watson to contribute the song "Keep on the Sunny Side" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.

 Scruggs died after a short illness on April 17, 2018, at the age of 64.